amcornel/healthy-cooking/README.md

 ### Dessertpage

-The Dessert page provides a picture of the Dessert and an Ingredient List and how to prepare
+        The Dessert page provides a picture of the Dessert and an Ingredient List, and how to prepare

         The Picture is the central point.

         The Instructions on how to prepare are placed underneath, and the ingredient list is on the left Site.

 ![Dessert Page Image](assets/img/dessert-page-image.webp)

 ### Contactpage

-The Contact page contains a contact form to send the First and Second Names and the eMail Address with a send button.
+        The Contact page contains a contact form to send the First and Second Names and the eMail Address with a Send button.
-The Company contact details are listed underneath that form
+        The Company's contact details are listed underneath that form.

 ![Contact Page Image](assets/img/contact-page-image3.webp)